 Yet as John subverts the common Christian story to share a deeper Christian message: all of those miracles and signs and symbols everyone is paying attention to is besides the point — Merton subverts what you expect in a Confessions clone.
 Unlike Augustine, who begins Confessions with a formal prayer and clearly writes from the perspective of a bishop, Merton begins Seven-Story Mountain secularly…

 Merton, rather than being a unified voice in Seven-Story Mountain, is the editor of earlier voices.
-There’s an interesting progress of how venial sin is treated in the work, but this is made explicit in a quote by the author in the forward:
+There’s an interesting progression of how venial sin is treated in the work, but this is made explicit in a quote by the author in the forward:

 Therefore, most honorable reader, it is not as an author that I would speak to you, not as a storyteller, not as a philosopher, not as a friend only.
 I seek to speak to you, in some way, as your own self.
 Who can tell what this may mean?
 I myself do not know, but if you listen, things will be said that are perhaps not written in this book.
 And this will be due not to me but to the One who lives and speaks in both.